Most English academic vocabulary is from classical roots. So are a surprising number of very common English words.

 According to Dictionary.com, over half the words in an English dictionary come from Greek and Latin.
 On the Academic Word List, it’s closer to 2/3.

 You can study almost 1/3 of those words (from the AWL) on the root pages in EnglishHints.com.

 I have tried to emphasize roots that have many useful words, especially words common in academic writing and on tests like the TOEFL, IELTS, and GRE.

-On this page there's a short discussion of the reasons so many academic words have classical roots, and then some examples of vocabulary from classical roots and an opposites matching quiz to test your understanding.
+On this page there's a short discussion of the reasons so many academic words have classical (Greek and Latin) roots.
+Then there are examples of words from classical roots and a matching quiz to test your understanding.

 Most English words with classical roots have come from Latin by way of French.
 After the Norman Conquest in 1066, French was the official language of England for several hundred years.